BMBF-funded project on Circulation

 This international network brings together existing studies on local and regional data for the first time and tackles methodological challenges for assessing local differences and global similarities in data-driven studies.

-Special Issue on Queer Film Festivals (2017)
+Special Issue on Queer/ing Film Festivals (2018)

 Mapping Queer Film Festival History